waskithag/coffee-roast-level-classification/readme.md

 ## Repository Outline
 1. coffee_beans_classification.ipynb - The main notebook where all the process writen
 2. coffee_Inf.ipynb - notebook for inference testing
+3. inf_img.jpg - image used for inference testing

 ## Objective